Ran-n/minecraft_info/content/en/minecraft/versions/java/informacion/22w13/series/pixlriffs.md

 ---

+# One Block At A Time: The Mini-Series

 ## I Built A Starter House in Minecraft's April Fools Update ▫ Minecraft: One Block At A Time [Ep.1]
 {{< youtube 0qYN-vVFZ2M >}}